Liat Towers

 Liat Towers is a shopping mall and mixed-use complex in Orchard Road, Singapore.
 It has 21 floors with offices, foodservice outlets, retail stores and embassies.
 It is located close to Orchard MRT station.
 The building was first constructed in 1965, before it was redeveloped into its current state in 1979.

 History

 Liat Towers first opened in September 1965, one of the first few malls to make its mark on Orchard Road.
 In 1977, a redevelopment was announced, which was completed in 1979.

 First outlet milestones

 McDonald's

 It was the location of McDonald's first outlet in Singapore, which opened on 20 October 1979.
-It was also itself the first ever McDonald's outlet in a Southeast Asian country.
+It was also the first ever McDonald's outlet in a Southeast Asian country.

 Starbucks

 It was also the location of Starbucks' first outlet in Singapore, opening in December 1996.
 Similarly to McDonald's, it was the first ever Starbucks outlet in a Southeast Asian country.
 It was also the coffeehouse chain's 2nd ever overseas outlet outside of the United States, a time whereby Starbucks was not yet a household name.
 Starbucks still exists at Liat Towers, and its outlet was renovated in 2019.